rdugan/kaspa-stratum-bridge/README.md

 ### Variable difficulty engine (vardiff)

 Multiple miners with significantly different hashrates can be connected to the same stratum bridge instance, and the appropriate difficulty will automatically be decided for each one.
 Default settings target 20 shares/min, resulting in high confidence decisions regarding difficulty adjustments, and stable measured hashrates (1hr avg hashrates within +/- 10% of actual).
-Difficulty can also be fixed by the individual miners via the worker field using the format `<address>.<worker>=<min_diff>+<max_job_rate>`
+Difficulty can also be fixed by the individual miners via the worker field using the format `<address>.<worker>=<min_diff>+<max_job_rate>`, which will take precedence over any server side difficulty settings.

 ### Maximum job rate control